First-order methods for Stochastic Variational Inequality problems with Function Constraints: Saddle point problems with coupling constraints

 \subsection{\opconex~method for the saddle point problem}

 To utilize the \opconex~method for solving \eqref{eq:FCSP}, we reformulate \eqref{eq:FCSP} as an FCVI problem \eqref{eq:FCVI} as follows.
 Let the set constraint $X = W$ and the variable $x = w$.
 We define $F(x) = F(w) := $ as the operator throughout this section.
+Here, $f'_u(u,v) \in \partial f(\cdot, v)(u)$ is a subgradient of the function $f(\cdot,v)$ at $u$.
+Similarly, $- f'_v(u,v)$ is the subgradient of the function $-f(u, \cdot)$ at $v$.
 It is clear that since $f$ is a convex-concave function, the resulting operator $F(w)$ is monotone.
 As per this reformulation, convex coupled constraint $\{g(u,v) \le \zero\}$ in \eqref{eq:FCSP} is equivalent to $g(x) \le \zero$ in \eqref{eq:FCVI}.
 Then, it is clear that $\wt{W}$ corresponds to $\wt{X}$.

-Hence, we can apply the \opconex~method (Algorithm \ref{alg:alg1}) for \eqref{eq:FCSP} as follows: In line 4 of \opconex~method, $s^t$ will be evaluated as $(1+ \theta_t)\ell_g(w^t) - \theta_t\ell_g(w^{t-1})$.
-Moreover, line 6 of Algorithm \ref{alg:alg1} decomposes into two separate objective for variables $u$ and $v$:
+Now we discuss the correspondence of fully-stochastic FCVI with fully-stochastic \eqref{eq:FCSP}.
+We denote the stochastic operator